dougrichards13/smartfactoryIO/WARP.md

 ## Project Overview

 **Smart Factory - AI Consulting Website** is a React + Vite application styled with Tailwind CSS.
 It presents a professional tech-forward aesthetic targeting AI consulting services.
-The website serves as a marketing platform showcasing Smart Factory's enterprise AI implementation and digital transformation services.
+The website serves as a comprehensive marketing and lead generation platform showcasing Smart Factory's enterprise AI transformation services.

+**Current Status**: Production-ready with WandaVision editor components removed for security.
+All contact methods are live and fully functional.

 ## Architecture